khaleelsyed/learngo/README.md

-# Dockerised Go project template

-A simple template that can be used to get a quick go project that has already been dockerised.
+# Environment to learn go

+A simple place to document some cool learnings as I learn go.

-## TODO
+## Preparing environment

-Used docker build stages to have a stage to build the executable and a production stage to run it
+1. ```cp example.env .env```
+2. Ammend the environment variables if needed